hoffyboy/Blocipedia/README.md

 # Wiki-it
 Wiki-it is a Ruby on Rails application that allows users to create wikis and collaborate on other wikis.
 Users can pay to upgrade their membership, allowing them to view and create private wikis.

+The app is deployed on Heroku: https://wikiit.herokuapp.com

 The source code is here on GitHub: https://github.com/hoffyboy/wiki-it

-This app was created for educational purposes.
+This app was created as part of the Bloc Full Stack Web Development course.

 # Features
 + Users can create a standard account in order to create, edit, and collaborate on public wikis using Markdown syntax.
 Anyone can view public wikis.